| AN IDENTIFYING RELATIVE CLAUSE — THAT / WHICH |

 I'm thinking of a well-known city which is about 49º latitude north of the equator.
 The river that runs through the center of the city is an important commercial waterway.
 There are two islands which the river flows around.
 The highest point of this city that is relatively flat is 130m/115ft above sea level.
 The river flows north through the city to the English Channel which is an arm of the Atlantic Ocean.

 The island named Ile de la Cité that is in the oldest part of the city has a beautiful Gothic cathedral.
-A cathedral, which was named "Our Lady", was completed in the year 1342.
+The cathedral, which was named "Our Lady", was completed in the year 1342.
 The Champs-Élysées, which is a grand boulevard, leads to the Place de Concorde.
 The Louvre which is one of the world's largest museums is also a historic monument.
 By now, you know that the city that I am thinking of is Paris.

 The San Francisco Bay Area is a "web" of bridges.
 It is home to many popular and prominent Internet companies